 Your Advanced Custom Fields locations will now be visible on the front end on your WP Google Maps map.

-The integrated marker has a link back to the page this ACF location was created on, and will pull it’s description from the page content.
+The integrated marker has a link back to the page this ACF location was created on, and will pull it’s title from the page title.